 A few months ago, I hired a professional photographer to shoot some photos for my business.

-I’ve been running my editorial business for a good number of years now, and I was at the point I wanted to take it to the next level.
+I’d been running my editorial business for a good number of years, and I was at the point I wanted to take it to the next level.
 For me, that meant redesigning my website and improving my brand.
 In order to do that, I needed some custom photographs.

 I found Rosie Cooper of RXCROSE through YouTube, of all places.
 She does videography as well as photography, and I had seen a promotional video she had made with a YouTuber I follow.